 Earlier this evening, I was wondering how easy it would be to learn (or experience) *every* programming paradigm out there.
 I've tried functional programming, object orientation and so on, but what about Array Programming, or Reflective Languages?
-The first one fills me with terror (thanks to APL), and I don't even know what the latter is.
+The first of those two fills me with terror, mainly thanks to APL.